Back to Guides

 From there, simply select flights as you typically would during the booking process.
 At the top of the results page, it will clearly display that your annual round-trip companion voucher has been applied.

 At the checkout screen, you’ll see a breakdown of the costs associated with your trip.
-You’ll notice “Companion voucher” listed on the summary of charges, along with the corresponding charge, if any, next to it.
+You’ll notice “Companion voucher” listed on the summary of charges, along with the corresponding charge, if there is one, next to it.

 From here, simply pay for your booking as you otherwise would, and you’ll be all set.